harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-cpu-hog.md

 :::

-## Default Validations
+## Default validation
 :::note
-The application pods should be in running state before and after chaos injection.
+The application pods should be running before and after injecting chaos.
 :::